apache/pulsar/site2/docs/administration-load-balance.md

 ### UniformLoadShedder
 This strategy tends to distribute load uniformly across all brokers.
 This strategy checks the load difference between the broker with the highest load and the broker with the lowest load.
 If the difference is higher than configured thresholds `loadBalancerMsgRateDifferenceShedderThreshold` and `loadBalancerMsgThroughputMultiplierDifferenceShedderThreshold` then it finds out bundles that can be unloaded to distribute traffic evenly across all brokers.

+![Shedding strategy - UniformLoadShedder](/assets/UniformLoadShedder.png)

-To use the strategy, configure brokers with this value.
+To use the `UniformLoadShedder` strategy, configure brokers with this value.
 `loadBalancerLoadSheddingStrategy=org.apache.pulsar.broker.loadbalance.impl.UniformLoadShedder`

-![Shedding strategy - UniformLoadShedder](/assets/UniformLoadShedder.png)

 ## Unload topics and bundles